gavinlouuu-kpt/Simple_Ace/README.md

 - USB-C charging, Serial communication, and Compilation protocol
 - Attachable sesnor testing module
 - TFT screen navigationpanel
-- 4.2 V Li rechargeable battery
+- 3.7 V Li rechargeable battery
 - Gas channelling mouth piece
+- Gas channelling Sensor cover

+## Board information
+The device is installed with ESP32 PICO D4 MCU chip.
+It supports SPI Flash File System (SPIFFS), I2C communciation protocol and Wifi protocol.
+X V is required to power the system and control logic.

 ## Get started
+Fix sensor cover onto the board and connect to the outlet of diaphragm pump.
+Please ensure the sensor cover is the outlet of the gaseous pathway.

 Insert sensor PCB board into the bottom slot (You can order on the website or produce by yourself.
 The schematics are included).

 Enter developer mode in setting page, press "default setting" to check the flow rate and column temperature.
-The default setting is (120) and (6000). !They are customizable based on the concentration and size of the target gas.
-A faster flow rate has greater dilution effect, result in a weaker signal!.
-A greater column temperature reduce gas seperation and shorten the time of observation.
+The default setting is 88mL/min and 47<sup>o</sup>C. This parameter is specifed for acetone observation.

+Both parameters are customizable based on the concentration and size of the target gas.
+Please refer to the elution table for optimized gas sepration.

 ![Settings](https://user-images.githubusercontent.com/78717679/223623694-25d4c44a-1d6f-4687-bf49-55f7ef92d335.jpg)
 ![default setting](https://user-images.githubusercontent.com/78717679/223623646-0b8d332c-53ab-4d40-9056-9b5e2709b582.jpg)